Articles & Guides

 Your mother resists in-home helpers, insisting you can wait on her.
 Your frail father won’t stop driving.
 Your aunt denies the need for a personal care aide, in spite of her unwashed hair and soiled clothes.
 Your grandmother refuses to move to an assisted living facility “because it’s full of old people.”

 Sound familiar?
-Nothing is harder for a family caregiver than an elder loved one who refuses needed help.
+Nothing is harder for a family caregiver than an older loved one who refuses needed help.
 “This is one of the most common and difficult caregiving challenges that adult kids face,” says Donna Cohen, a clinical psychologist and author of “The Loss of Self: A Family Resource for the Care of Alzheimer’s Disease and Related Disorders.”

 Before pushing your mother too hard to accept help, try to understand her fears about aging, says Cohen: “Many older people see themselves as proud survivors.
 They think ‘I’ve been through good times and bad, so I’ll be fine on my own.’
 Plus, they don’t believe their children understand the physical and emotional toll of age-related declines.”

-A senior in the early stages of cognitive impairment may be the most difficult to deal with.
+An older adult in the early stages of cognitive impairment may be the most difficult to deal with.
 “Your angry father or agitated mother is aware of this miserable change in their brain they don’t quite understand,” Cohen adds.
 Calm reassurance will help them cope with a frightening loss of function.

 It’s normal for family caregivers to feel upended and to experience rage, helplessness, frustration and guilt while trying to help an intransigent older loved one, says Barbara Kane, co-author of “Coping with Your Difficult Older Parent: A Guide for Stressed-Out Children.”
 “You may revert to the same coping mechanisms you had during adolescent power struggles with your parent — screaming, yelling or running out of the room,” she says.
 “You need to understand what parental behaviors trigger your emotional response and realize you have other choices.”